OctopusDeploy/blog/blog/2021-01/gradle-plugin/index.md

 start.spring.io

-It must be a Gradle project and the language must use Kotlin here to generate the Gradle build files in Kotlin (instead of Groovy).
+The example project must be a Gradle project and the language must use Kotlin to generate the Gradle build files in Kotlin (instead of Groovy).
 The octopus- deploy-plugin can be used with Groovy build files as well, but all examples are using the Gradle Kotlin DSL.

 The Spring Web and Spring Boot Actuator dependency must be added as well.
 This adds a minimal web service and a health endpoint which we can open to verify the project runs successful: